For the Latest Information on COVID-19 in the USA, see:

 Plagiarism detection/Rejections

 BHTY is a member CrossRef and Similarity Check, iThenticate.
 The Similarity Check plagiarism software is used to verify originality of content at the manuscript submission stage.
-All submissions are first checked to determine if any and how much plagiarized content is contained in a manuscript submission by the Managing Editor.
+All submissions are first checked to determine if any, and how much plagiarized content is contained in a manuscript submission by the Managing Editor.
 If plagiarism is detected, the submission is returned to the author with comment(s) including the reported percent of plagiarized content, or rejected outright by the Managing Editor based solely on the plagiarism check.
-Editor(s)-in-Chief will then review and approve papers that pass the plagiarism-check to determine whether the submission should be routed for peer review.
+Editor(s)-in-Chief or Associate Editors-in-Chief will then review and approve papers that pass the plagiarism-check to determine whether the submission should be routed for peer review.

 Editorial Review Time